robertmand/FAIR-DaSH/_episodes/ep1.md

 {: .callout}

 ## The benefits of FAIR

 FAIRification of your data enables reuse by yourself and others.
-When grant writing, funders now commonly require a justificatoin of why new data are being generated as part of a study, in the context of reusing publically available data at no cost.
+When grant writing, funders now commonly require a justification of why new data are being generated as part of a study, compared to reusing publically available data at no cost.

-Additionally, FAIRification of your data will allow something called "machine readability" of you data, enabling time efficient analysis.
-Examples of machine readability include downloading public data using a single line of code in a script, instead of the lengthy process downloading via a webpage and moving into the relevant analysis folder.
+Additionally, FAIRification allows **machine readability** of you data, enabling time efficient analysis.
+Machine readability often refers to how data can be discovered and downloaded within a script.
+A script **one-liner** can be used to download a public dataset ready for analysis, compared to a lengthier process of downloading a dataset via a webpage and moving this into the relevant analysis folder.
+Machine readability also ensures that web search engines can find your data, thereby increasing its visibility.

-##### NNED AN IMAGE HERE DETAILING THIS.
-Machine readability also ensures that search engines can find your data, thereby increasing its visibility.
-Based on a report by the EU, not complying with FAIR principles has detrimental effect at many levels including research activities, collaboration, and innovation.
-A recent report from EBI-EMBL has showed how proper data sharing improved the quality of COVID-19 research.
+Based on a report by the EU, not complying with FAIR principles has detrimental effect at many levels including research activities, collaboration, and innovation (NEED LINK).
+Additionall a report from EBI-EMBL has showed how proper data sharing improved the quality of COVID-19 research.
+(NEED LINK)

 > ## To know more about costs of not FAIRifying your data, Watch our RDMBites on costs of not FAIRifying your data
 > [Powerpoint link of the RDMbites](https://docs.google.com/presentation/d/1xywEzC84RMor46moZVC-H-o3rJqEYYk1/edit#slide=id.p1)